riya51/github_series-2/AmishaC/TASKS.md

 1. What do you mean by Git and Github?
 Ans.
--GIT:   Git is a distributed version control system.
+- GIT:   Git is a distributed version control system.
 It keeps track of the history of the project in the local machine.
 It has a key features called collaboration which allows two or more people to work on the same project at the same time.
--GITHUB: Github is a web cider or web service which provides a web based graphical interface to perform git tasks.
+- GITHUB: Github is a web cider or web service which provides a web based graphical interface to perform git tasks.

 2. Why github is so popular and used in most of the projects?
 Ans: github is so popular because it provides secure cloud storage for source code, easy project management and easy code hosting.